Hefei: Yicheng Prison

 Yicheng Prison is located within the city.
 It was built during the 1983 "Strike Hard" campaign and was formerly Hefei Zhenxing Machine Parts Factory.
-On June 15, 1984, the Prov.
+On 15 June 1984, the Prov.
 Justice Dept. decided to change the name of the Machine Parts Factory's Internal Dept. to the Prov.
 Independent LRC.
-On March 17, 1986, the city's Party Committee and government agreed to the change.
-On April 26 more than 400 inmates were transferred to Hefei Shangzhangwei Farm and Baihu Farm.
+On 17 March 1986, the city's Party Committee and government agreed to the change.
+On 26 April more than 400 inmates were transferred to Hefei Shangzhangwei Farm and Baihu Farm.
 In February 1992 a secondary country level prison was created at the Shangzhangwei Farm.
 In August 1992 the Hefei City LRD level was upgraded by the government.
-June 1996 the prison was changed to its present name.
+In June 1996 the prison was changed to its present name.
 It is currently controlled by Hefei city.
 It mainly houses prisoners with sentences of less than 5 years and houses up to 1000 prisoners a year.
 In the past 20 years, nearly 20,000 inmates have completed their sentences here.
 The prison mainly cultivates vegetables and rice but also cooperates with the Zhejiang Rongguang Group and produces soccer training shoes, soccer balls, tourism products, and other products.

 Sport

-Hefei has its own football team called Anhui Jiufang, who in the 2007–08 season were promoted from the Chinese Football Association Yi League to the Chinese Football Association Jia League which is the second highest tier of Chinese football.
+Hefei had its own football team called Anhui Jiufang, who in the 2007–08 season were promoted from the Chinese Football Association Yi League to the Chinese Football Association Jia League which is the second highest tier of Chinese football.
 It was acquired by Tianjin Runyulong in 2011.